Genivia/ugrep/README.md

   source code, output hexdumps for binary matches, customized output formatting with match replacement, seamless quickfix Vim integration, and more.

-- **ugrep is fast**, faster than GNU grep and one of the fastest grep tools available for free.
-Uses [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C POSIX.2 regex library and 10 times faster than PCRE2 and RE2.  **ugrep** uses multi-threading with lock-free work stealing to search files simultaneously and efficiently.
+- **ugrep is really fast**, faster than GNU grep and other grep tools available for free.
+We use [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C POSIX.2 regex library and 10 times faster than PCRE2 and RE2.  **ugrep** uses multi-threading with lock-free work stealing to search files simultaneously and efficiently.
 Performance will continue to increase as we improve and tune its algorithms.
 See the [speed comparisons](#speed).

-- **ugrep makes it simple to search source code** using options to select files by filename extension and file signature "magic bytes" or shebangs.
-For example, to list all shell scripts in or below the working directory:
+- **ugrep makes it simple to search source code and data** using options to select files by filename extension and file signature "magic bytes" or shebangs.
+For example, to list all shell scripts in or below the working
+  directory:

       ugrep -rl -tShell ''